 Mandrill assigns an hourly quota to accounts that can't be modified manually.
-Postmark does not limit the number of messages you can send per hour, so long as the messages are transactional.
+Postmark does not limit the number of messages you can send per hour, so long as the messages fit our sending guidelines.

 Tip: Port 465 is not supported with Postmark SMTP.
 If you were using that port with Mandrill, you will need to switch over to using port 25, 2525, or 587 when using Postmark SMTP.

 When authenticating with the Postmark API for sending emails, you will need to use your server API token in an X-Postmark-Server-Token header.
-As a reminder, you can get your server API token from the server’s credentials tab.
+As a reminder, you can get your server API token from the server’s API Tokens tab.

 Postmark and Mandrill both process inbound emails by converting them to well-formed JSON, which is then posted to a URL that you specify for receiving inbound webhook events.

 Both implementations of inbound processing feature the ability to process emails sent to an entire sub-domain/domain using MX records.